bayesimpact/encompass/explorer/blog-pt1.md

 ## Footnotes

+<a name="footnote-hpsas">0</a>: Two such designations are Health Professional Shortage Areas (HPSAs) and Medically Underserved Areas (MUAs).
+Separate HPSA designations exist for primary care, mental health, and dental health services.

 <a name="footnote-mailing-addresses">1</a>: Note that mailing addresses can fail spectacularly for this purpose in places without well-defined mailing routes——for instance, in rural locations where residents pick up their mail from a single post office that isn't close to their place of residence.

 <a name="footnote-zip-code-annoyances">2</a>: For example, ZIP codes are mailing routes, not polygons (source), putting the concept of a "ZIP code centroid" on shaky footing.
 Moreover, the routes themselves are not publicly available: the USPS sells [a variety](https://postalpro.usps.com/address-quality/delivery-statistics-product) of [products](https://postalpro.usps.com/address-quality/carrier-route-product) from which route information could be derived, but their price is a major barrier to adoption.

+<a name="#footnote-third-party-vendors">3</a>: One specific third-party solution provides users with 100 points per ZIP code, operating under the assumption that each point represents the same number of people.
+How these points are generated remains a total black box to the end users.
+Despite these facts, the solution has been widely adopted.

 <a name="footnote-alaska">3</a>: And Alaska.

-<a name="footnote-centroids-near-roads">3</a>: Note that there's no guarantee that the population-weighted centroids is on or near the road network, posing further problems for applications using driving distance or time.
-TODO: Find an example of this?
+<a name="footnote-centroids-near-roads">3</a>: Note that there's no guarantee that the population-weighted centroids is on or near the road network, posing further problems for applications using travel time as a key metric.

 <a name="footnote-gridded-population-of-the-world">3</a>: Both based on CIESIN's [Gridded Population of the World dataset](http://sedac.ciesin.columbia.edu/data/collection/gpw-v4).